Teaching Ethics in the MBA Program

 I am really passionate about helping society understand why business is important.
 Why do we need to have business?
 I think sometimes business gets a bad rap, perhaps because of some of the inappropriate behaviors of companies and the inappropriateness of some aspects of capitalism.
 But I think sometimes we lose sight of why business is important to society.

-How does Utica College infuse ethics in all MBA courses and not just in a single elective class?
+How does Utica University infuse ethics in all MBA courses and not just in a single elective class?

 My area of research is heavily focused on ethics in business and ethics in technology.
 But I don’t like to have that as a separate conversation because I don’t think we can separate ethics from the decision-making process.
 Although we have a course in the MBA program in corporate ethics, it really needs to be everywhere across the curriculum.
 Ethics is about people.
 It’s about our relationships with our stakeholders.
 And no matter whether we’re in marketing or human resources or manufacturing, we all have responsibilities to our stakeholders.
 Understanding those relationships is a really important aspect of the whole MBA program.